On a Rankin-Selberg integral of three Hermitian cusp forms: Hecke Rings and -functions

 In this section, we give an account of a general Hecke theory we will need.
 We follow Gritsenko in \cite{gritsenko}.
-In order to simplify the exposition, we restrict ourselves to the case $n=2$.
+Let $n\geq 1$.
 We start by defining the groups of similitude:

-It is then well-known that the sets $H(\Gamma_2, S^{2}), H(\Gamma_{2}, S^{2}_p)$ are Hecke pairs and we can define the corresponding Hecke rings, which we will denote by $H^2$ and $H_{p}^{2}$.
-From \cite[Corollary $2.2$]{gritsenko}, we can decompose the global Hecke ring into the tensor product of $p-$rings as follows:
+for each rational prime $p$.
+It is then well-known that the pairs $(\Gamma_n, S^{n}), (\Gamma_{n}, S^{n}_p)$ are Hecke pairs and we can define the corresponding Hecke rings, which we will denote by $H^n$ and $H_{p}^{n}$ respectively (see \cite[p.
+2869, 2870]{gritsenko3} for definitions of Hecke pairs and Hecke rings).
+From \cite[Corollary $2.2$]{gritsenko}, we can decompose the global Hecke ring into the tensor product of $p$-rings as follows:

-We start with a very general lemma regarding the embeddings of Hecke algebras. \begin{lemma} Let $(\Gamma_0, S_0)$ and $(\Gamma, S)$ be two Hecke pairs.
+We start with a very general Lemma regarding the embeddings of Hecke algebras. \begin{lemma} Let $(\Gamma_0, S_0)$ and $(\Gamma, S)$ be two Hecke pairs.
 We assume that

 Then, given an arbitrary element $X \in H(\Gamma, S)$, according to the second condition, we can write it as

 with $g_i \in S_0$.
 Then, if we set